fairdataihub/fairdataihub.org/blog/posters-science-announcement.md

 We’re just getting started on building posters.science.
 Over the next 10 months, we’ll be designing and developing the platform, building and validating our metadata extraction and smart search tools, and working closely with researchers to conduct beta testing.
 Our goal is to release a public version by Summer 2026.

 Want to stay in the loop?
-Visit [](http://posters.science)[posters.science](https://posters.science/) and leave your email to get notified when we launch!
+Visit [posters.science](https://posters.science/) and leave your email to get notified when we launch!

 ## 📢 Disclosures

 The development of posters.science is supported by a grant from the [Navigation Fund](https://www.navigation.org/).
+This post was written with help from ChatGPT.